 A: All tax-deferred retirement accounts are subject to RMDs.
 These include traditional and rollover IRAs, 401ks, 403bs, and 457 deferred comp plans.
 RMDs do not apply to ROTH IRAs or taxable accounts such as trust accounts, individual accounts, or joint tenant.

 IRA’s & Qualified Plans

 A: Not really.
 RMDs are always taxable.
 Although… Your RMD may only be partially taxable if you made a combination of pre-tax and after-tax contributions to your IRA.
 I hate after-tax IRA contributions for the reasons so eloquently explained in #7 of this blog post: IRA Contribution FAQs.
-You can donate the funds to charity, …View Article
+You can donate your RMD directly to …View Article

 A: There is a tax of 50% on the amount you were supposed to withdraw…assuming the IRS catches it.
 Alternatively, you can try explaining to the IRS that it was an honest error and reasonable steps are being taken to make up for the shortfall.
 You must file Form 5329 with a letter of explanation …View Article

 A: The company that holds your IRA usually calculates it for you, although it is your responsibility.
 The math is pretty simple: Step 1 – Find out your IRA account balance as of the previous December 31.
 Step 2 – Divide by the number from the Uniform Life Expectancy Table that corresponds with the age …View Article

 A: You will need to start taking the required minimum distribution at 70½.
 Do not confuse the age at which you are required to take a minimum distribution (70½) with the age at which you can take a distribution without penalty (59 ½).
 For some reason, the IRS does not like whole numbers…or simplicity.
 Speaking …View Article